Placing consumers at the heart of electronic communications services

 Misco also took the floor to provide an overview of the results of a study it conducted on behalf of the MCA to gauge consumers’ quality of experience.
 This research was carried out among the general public with the objective of assessing the experiences, behaviour and opinions regarding electronic services.

 Study findings show how 92 per cent of respondents consider the contact details of their provider very accessible or fairly accessible.
 For 71 per cent of respondents, the telephone is the most preferred customer contact channel.
 The telephone is the most preferred channel among all age groups.
-However there is a higher level of preference among persons aged over 34 years.
-On the other hand the preference for e-mail is higher among persons aged under 35 years.
+However, there is a higher level of preference among persons aged over 34.
+On the other hand the preference for e-mail is higher among people aged under 35.